 We want to assure the traveling public that our transportation system is the safest it can possibly be.

-Office of Drug and Alcohol Policy and Compliance
+Jim L. Swart Director Office of the Secretary of Transportation Office of Drug and Alcohol Policy and Compliance Department of Transportation December 3, 2012

 Posted in the Federal Register on Wednesday, October 3, 2012 is a Department of Transportation Final Rule: